-Trekking in Nepal is a heavenly and popular activity due to the mesmerizing beauty of nature, snowcapped mountains, and unrivaled scenery at high altitudes.
+Trekking in Nepal is a heavenly and popular activity due to the mesmerizing beauty of nature, snowcapped mountains, and unrivalled scenery at high altitudes.
 Trekking in the laps of the Himalayas and inhaling fresh air straight from the glamorous mountains is something you wish to live.
 We categorize trekking in Nepal into two types: camping trek and GAP trek.

 Tea House Trek

 Unlike tea house hiking, camping trekking in Nepal is less well-known.
 All trekking areas provide the option of doing a camping trek.
 Team members include a guide, an assistant guide, a porter, a chef, a kitchen assistant, and a camp helper.
 This trek is organized trekking as all the required things like sleeping bags, tables, dining, permits, transportation, and entrance fees are arranged.
 We can organize this trekking on the trekking routes like Upper Dolpo, Kanchenjunga, Makalu, Manaslu, and Tsum valley trek.
 This type of trekking is ideal for those looking for a less crowded route with fewer teahouses and hotel options.
 Walking in remote areas with limited contact with today's society is a unique experience that can only be gained through this kind of trek.

 GAP stands for Guide, Accommodation, and Porters.
 Trekking guides and porters are on hand to accompany travellers on their highland trek.
 Those prepared to travel with just a guide and porter to unique adventure locations like snowy mountains, endless cultural variety, and stunning surroundings may get more out of their trek.
 Trekkers can trek in full safety, supported by experienced professionals informed about the Himalayas and the nearby areas.